Did you know that WordPress can update your website automatically? In some cases, this may also include plugins and themes.

 WordPress automatically updates the core WordPress software for security reasons.

-Sometimes, it may also update a plugin or theme to fix a potential threat.
-For instance, a WordPress plugin or theme might be updated to remove a critical vulnerability.
-If that plugin or theme is used by a lot of websites, WordPress core team may push out an automatic update for that.
+It may also update a plugin or theme to address a potential security risk.
+A WordPress plugin or theme, for example, might be updated to fix a serious flaw.
+If a plugin or theme is widely used, the WordPress core team may provide an automated update for it.

 There is an option to enable automatic updates in WordPress.
-However, we recommend that you keep automatic updates enabled because they usually address crucial security issues and vulnerabilities.
+Automatic updates, on the other hand, are recommended because they usually address critical security issues and vulnerabilities.

-If you’re confident that you can manage manual updates yourself, then you can safely disable automatic updates in WordPress.
+If you’re confident in your ability to manage manual updates, you can safely turn off automatic updates in WordPress.

 Configuring and Disabling Automatic WordPress Updates